moayadeldin/deeptune/README.md

 **Notes:**
 > We recall the same note mentioned in Section 2.2 that **the switches `--added_layers` and `embed_size` for GPT-2 model are set by default as we tweaked the model architecture in order to be properly ready for training, so you don't have to set these to a specific input.
 Also, For the ``--adjusted_<bert/gpt2>_dir`` switch, we feed the whole output directory we got from running DeepTune for training (`output_directory_trainval_<yyyymmdd>_<hhmm>`)**.

-> Using text models for embeddings extraction directly with skipping Sections 2.1, and 2.2 (as we may do in images) isn't supported in DeepTune.
-If you want to extract the embeddings directly, you may use RoBERTa model.
-Moreover, this version of DeepTune doesn't yet support using peft case for GPT-2.
+> This version of DeepTune doesn't yet support using peft case for GPT-2.
 The later part will be added in a future version of DeepTune.

 You will find the output directory in the following format format in the specified output path: `embed_output_<PRETRAINED/FINETUNED/PEFT>_<model_version>_<mode>_<yyyymmdd_hhmm>`.